Subdiffusive hydrodynamics of nearly-integrable anisotropic spin chains

+To test these predictions we have simulated the spin chains given by the Hamiltonian $H= H_{\rm XXZ} + V$ where the XXZ Hamiltonian is either perturbed with integrability-breaking staggered couplings $V= \delta J \sum_i (-1)^i (S^x_i S^x_{i+1} + S^y_i S^y_{i+1} + \Delta S^z_i S^z_{i+1}) $ or next-nearest-neighbor couplings $V= J' \sum_i (S^x_i S^x_{i+2} + S^y_i S^y_{i+2} + \Delta S^z_i S^z_{i+2})$.
 Again, we simulated the dynamics using MPO methods.
 For Hamiltonian perturbations, as opposed to noisy perturbations, the simulation complexity (captured by the bond dimension of the MPO) grows exponentially in time.
 Therefore, our simulations are limited to relatively early times and cannot extract the saturated diffusion constant; nevertheless, they clearly display the non-monotonicity of $D(t)$ and the onset of the subdiffusive regime, where $D(t) \sim \kappa/\sqrt{t}$ (Fig.~\ref{hamfig}), with $\kappa$ approximately independent of $\Delta$.

 \emph{Discussion}.---In this work we have presented evidence that integrability-breaking has drastic effects on transport in integrable systems where the integrable limit is itself diffusive, in sharp constraint with the ballistic case, as for the case of free fermions, see~\cite{suppmat}.
 For infinitesimal integrability breaking parameter $\gamma$, the diffusion constant jumps to a value that is independent of $\gamma$, but is parametrically lower than the integrable diffusion constant at large $\Delta$.
 The mechanism for this abrupt change in the diffusion constant is the emergence of a large subdiffusive temporal regime, which becomes the asymptotic behavior in the limit of large anisotropy.
 We presented a kinetic argument for this asymptotic subdiffusive behavior, in terms of the diffusive propagation of magnons whose magnetization is screened by thermal fluctuations.